This needle-studded patch could help heart patients heal

 Other experts have doubts about the patch, which in the case of the animal research involved a heart biopsy to obtain stromal cells and major surgery to affix the device to the heart.

 “The concept is incredibly innovative and novel — but the idea to put this into people is in question” because of the risks, said Dr. Douglas Mann, the cardiologist-in-chief at Missouri’s Barnes Jewish Hospital in St. Louis.
 For one thing, he said, such a patch might hinder the heart’s pumping motion.
-And he questioned the reliability of the animal tests, which involved only 12 animals, including six that got the patch.
+And he questioned the reliability of the animal tests.

 Cheng acknowledged the risks but said there might be ways to mitigate it.
 For example, he said, it might be possible to develop a patch that could be inserted via a catheter, eliminating the need for major surgery and the risk of complications and infections that it poses.